Farmfestival

-The festival organisers have made donations to various charities since its establishment, notably Practical Action and African Development charity Send A Cow, along with local causes each year from the event's proceeds.
+The festival organisers made donations to various charities during its life, notably Practical Action and African Development charity Send A Cow, along with local causes each year from the event's proceeds.

 Festival history

 Farmfestival (Farmfest) began in 2006.
 The first Farmfestival was held on the land of one of the team members, near Pilton, Somerset, with 400 attending.

 During the event, a local farmer (who was attending the event, serving his own organic food), offered the use of his own land.
 The original 2006 site posed many difficulties for organisers and visitors alike with its extremely rural location and its lack of suitable access.
 The event has been held at Gilcombe Farm each year since.

 Music, art and food at the festival

 The festival does not favour one specific genre of music and tends to promote all types of signed as well as unsigned bands and artists including DJ's.
 Several acts that have appeared at the festival have gone on to greater fame, notably Friendly Fires and SixNationState.
 There are usually two stages (a main stage and an acoustic tent), in 2008 another tent was added playing dub music which has become a regular, and popular feature since.
 In the years to follow, the introduction of several more stages and popular regulars "The Den", and "The Sett" have wider increased the scope of the entertainment on offer.
 For 2016, popular from the 1990s and 2000sDJ Gilles Peterson will appear at the event.